What is cycling liability insurance?

 Are there different types of cycling liability insurance?

 Since there is no obligation to buy cycling liability insurance, there is no minimum level of cover.
-All of our Bicycle Insurance policies include up to £2 million cover for third, but other policies may cover you for less.
+All of our Bicycle Insurance policies include up to £2 million cover for third party liability, but other policies may cover you for less.

 You should also look at the excess on third party claims.
 We have zero excess on cycling liability insurance claims, but many companies will charge an excess, typically around £150 to £200.
 If you cause some minor damage to someone’s property, the excess could leave you out of pocket.